The Three Guineas Trust

 Key Takeaways for Grant Writers

-• Leadership by lived experience is critical: Demonstrate meaningful involvement of disabled/neurodivergent people in organizational governance, leadership, and service delivery—not just token representation
+• Leadership by lived experience is critical: Demonstrate meaningful involvement of disabled/neurodivergent people in organisational governance, leadership, and service delivery—not just token representation

-• Quality accreditation matters: Ensure your legal advice or advocacy services meet recognized accreditation standards or have robust internal quality assurance
+• Quality accreditation matters: Ensure your legal advice or advocacy services meet recognised accreditation standards or have robust internal quality assurance

-• Income threshold is strict: Organizations with income over £1 million are automatically ineligible for the Access to Justice programme
+• Income threshold is strict: Organisations with income over £1 million are automatically ineligible for the Access to Justice programme

 • Living Wage is non-negotiable: Budget must include Living Wage payments for all staff working on the funded project